dmoverton/autodocodec-mhug-talk/talk.md

   ObjectCodec (Maybe input) (Maybe output)
 ```

-These two codecs allow us to capture the existence of property ("key") on an object, along with how to encode/decode the property value.
+These two codecs allow us to capture the existence of a property (a "key") on an object, along with how to encode/decode the property value.

 `RequiredKeyCodec` is for when the property must exist on the object, `OptionalKeyCodec` is for when it does not need to exist (hence the `Maybe` in the codec's `input` and `output` types).